leifan8440/minibot-wow/README.md

 }
 ```

-Given the nature of async programming model, a simple example to send and receive HTTP is given as below, leveraging frame updates.
+Given the nature of async programming model, a simple example to send and receive HTTP is given as below, leveraging the callback function.

 ```lua
 wmbapi.SendHttpRequest({